liferay/lexicon-site/src/pages/docs/patterns/alerts.md

 ![info alert colors with numbers specifying each of its attributes](../../../images/AlertParts.jpg)

-An alert has 4 differnet attributes:
+An alert has 4 different attributes:
 1. The status icon.
 2. Type text.
 3. Descrition text.